metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_timeout_v1alpha1_manifest.md

 Optional:

-- `connection_timeout` (String) ConnectionTimeout specifies the amount of time proxy will wait for an TCP connection to be established.Default value is 5 seconds.
+- `connection_timeout` (String) ConnectionTimeout specifies the amount of time proxy will wait for an TCP connection to be established.
+Default value is 5 seconds.
 Cannot be set to 0.
 - `http` (Attributes) Http provides configuration for HTTP specific timeouts (see [below for nested schema](#nestedatt--spec--from--default--http))
-- `idle_timeout` (String) IdleTimeout is defined as the period in which there are no bytes sent or received on connectionSetting this timeout to 0 will disable it.
-Be cautious when disabling it becauseit can lead to connection leaking.
+- `idle_timeout` (String) IdleTimeout is defined as the period in which there are no bytes sent or received on connection Setting this timeout to 0 will disable it.
+Be cautious when disabling it because it can lead to connection leaking.
 Default value is 1h.

 <a id="nestedatt--spec--from--default--http"></a>
 ### Nested Schema for `spec.from.default.http`

 Optional:

-- `max_connection_duration` (String) MaxConnectionDuration is the time after which a connection will be drained and/or closed,starting from when it was first established.
-Setting this timeout to 0 will disable it.Disabled by default.
+- `max_connection_duration` (String) MaxConnectionDuration is the time after which a connection will be drained and/or closed, starting from when it was first established.
+Setting this timeout to 0 will disable it.
+Disabled by default.
-- `max_stream_duration` (String) MaxStreamDuration is the maximum time that a stream’s lifetime will span.Setting this timeout to 0 will disable it.
+- `max_stream_duration` (String) MaxStreamDuration is the maximum time that a stream’s lifetime will span.
+Setting this timeout to 0 will disable it.
 Disabled by default.
 - `request_headers_timeout` (String) RequestHeadersTimeout The amount of time that proxy will wait for the request headers to be received.
-The timer isactivated when the first byte of the headers is received, and is disarmed when the last byte ofthe headers has been received.
-If not specified or set to 0, this timeout is disabled.Disabled by default.
+The timer is activated when the first byte of the headers is received, and is disarmed when the last byte of the headers has been received.
+If not specified or set to 0, this timeout is disabled.
+Disabled by default.
-- `request_timeout` (String) RequestTimeout The amount of time that proxy will wait for the entire request to be received.The timer is activated when the request is initiated, and is disarmed when the last byte of the request is sent,OR when the response is initiated.
-Setting this timeout to 0 will disable it.Default is 15s.
+- `request_timeout` (String) RequestTimeout The amount of time that proxy will wait for the entire request to be received.
+The timer is activated when the request is initiated, and is disarmed when the last byte of the request is sent, OR when the response is initiated.
+Setting this timeout to 0 will disable it.
+Default is 15s.
-- `stream_idle_timeout` (String) StreamIdleTimeout is the amount of time that proxy will allow a stream to exist with no activity.Setting this timeout to 0 will disable it.
+- `stream_idle_timeout` (String) StreamIdleTimeout is the amount of time that proxy will allow a stream to exist with no activity.
+Setting this timeout to 0 will disable it.
 Default is 30m